Kurento/kurento/source/tutorials/js/tutorial-helloworld-datachannels.rst

 accepts a callback in which the SDP offer is received.
 In this callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
 So, we need to provide the URI of its WebSocket endpoint.
-In this example, we assume it's listening in port 8433 at the same host than the HTTP serving the application.
+In this example, we assume it's listening in port TCP 8433 at the same host than the HTTP serving the application.

 .. sourcecode:: js